 Over 140 dead after Halloween crowd surge in Seoul

-At least 146 people were killed and 100 more injured in a crowd surge on Saturday night, after Halloween celebrations turned deadly in the capital of South Korea.
+At least 149 people were killed and 76 others were injured in a crowd surge on Saturday night, after Halloween celebrations turned deadly in the capital of South Korea.

 The stampede broke out in Itaewon, a popular district in Seoul among locals and foreigners alike because of its international cuisine and nightlife.